kstatelibraries/sfDariahShibUserPlugin/README.md

 - fall back to standard login
 - no password dialogs in user settings
-- create AtoM account from Shibboleth data if it does not yet exist
+- create AtoM account from Shibboleth data if it does not yet exist (uses the local part of the ePPN)
-- add and remove privileges based on Shibboleth groups
+- add and remove privileges based on Shibboleth groups on each login

-TODO
+Limitations
 -------------------
-- defer username generation to CENDARI API and update on each login
+There is currently no support for Shibboleth federation.
+The plugin sets the AtoM username to the local part of the ePPN.
+Thus the plugin does not work reliably, when the local part alone is not unique.

 Acknoledgement